laterahl/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Only your colleagues (or CSC project members) can access encrypted files stored in the same CSC project.

-* Data upload and authomated encryption via drag-drop using web-browser(less than 100 GB, larged datasets can be uploaded programamtically).
+* Data upload and authomated encryption via drag-drop using web-browser (less than 100 GB, larged datasets can be uploaded programamtically).

-* Facilitates secure data sharing.

 * Can be used to store any type of data: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact servicedesk@csc.fi).
+By default a project can store up to 10 TiB of data.

+* Facilitates secure data sharing (via url) with other CSC projects.

 * Data stored in SD Connect can be accessed via SD Desktop for data analysis (if they are encrypted using also the Sensitive Data services public encryption key, defaultoption during data upload via SD Connect).

+* **Limitations**:

+Data (sensitive or non sensitive, e.g. scripts) stored in SD Connect/ Allas needs always to be encrypted.
+Files and folder are stored in bukects: this is the techincal name for the main folder in which all the files (also colled objects) are stored.
+Files stored in SD Connect/Allas can be directly analised in read-only mode from SD desktop, but they can not be directly edited, unless they are copied inside the virtual Desktop.